0xSpaceShard/starknet-hardhat-plugin/README-dev.md

 ## Version management

 When a push is done to the `master` branch and the version in `package.json` differs from the one published on `npm`, the release process is triggered.
 Releases are also tracked on [GitHub](https://github.com/Shard-Labs/starknet-hardhat-plugin/releases) with [git tags](https://github.com/Shard-Labs/starknet-hardhat-plugin/tags).

+After releasing a new plugin version, the `plugin` branch of the example repo should be updated:
+- `package.json` should be updated by running `npm install --save-exact @shardlabs/starknet-hardhat-plugin@<NEW_VERSION>`
+- The `master` branch, which serves as reference to the users, should be synchronized with the `plugin` branch.
+This can probably be done by doing `git reset plugin` while on `master`.
+- Since you did `npm install`, you may need to link again, as described [initially](#set-up-the-example-repository).